huayra/varnish-migrate3to4/README.rst

 **TARGET**

-To directly convert uploaded file to v4 and convert to tarball then display tarball for download
+To directly convert uploaded file to v4 and convert to tarball then display tarball for download.

+There is also a deloldfiles.py script, that deletes files in folder 'files' every 60seconds.
+It can be added as a cron job.

+Further enhancement:

+When the button is clicked, it should serve the tarball and not save anything.

 Requirements
 ............